k3nnethfrancis/shoshin-dot-blog/content/posts/venture-into-the-noosphere.md

 readTime: 3 minutes
 ---

-# venture into the noosphere
+# Venture into the noosphere

 Maybe its not falsifiable, but I can't shake the feeling that everything's connected.